-February 29 only comes around every four years, but every year at the end of February, the rare disease community celebrates Rare Disease Day, a global effort to raise awareness of the prevalence of rare diseases and the challenges associated with diagnosing them and developing effective treatments.
+February 29 only comes around every four years, but every year at the end of February, the rare disease community celebrates Rare Disease Day, a global effort to raise awareness of the prevalence of these diseases and the challenges associated with diagnosing them and developing effective treatments.
 At least 350 million people worldwide suffer from rare diseases, defined in the United States as those affecting fewer than 200,000 Americans at any given time.
-It is estimated that 80 percent of rare diseases are caused by faulty genes.
-Although rare diseases are responsible for approximately 35 percent of deaths within the first year of life, 95 percent of rare diseases do not have FDA approved drug treatments.
+It is estimated that 80 percent of these diseases are caused by faulty genes.
+Although rare diseases are responsible for approximately 35 percent of deaths within the first year of life, 95 percent of these diseases do not have FDA approved drug treatments.
 This leaves many families scrambling to find or establish research programs that could offer promise.
 Most of these diseases afflict children, and time is critical in the race to identify the source of the symptoms and intervene.

 Catalyzed by Illumina next-generation sequencing technology, which clinical researchers can use to solve many of the most difficult medical mysteries, Southern California is emerging as an important hub for the rare disease community.